ascherbakov686/puppet-rsyslog/README.md

 if $programname == 'smbd' and $msg contains "session opened for user nobody" then stop
 ```

-Also, some new default templates had been added in between lines 86-99 and line 109:
+Also, some new default templates rules had been added in between lines 86-99 and line 109:
 ```
 if $syslogfacility-text == 'local0' and $syslogtag == 'apachea' then -?dynApache & stop